 Rosh Hashanah is fast approaching.
 What better way to celebrate than with a freshly baked Apple Honey Challah?
 On Rosh Hashanah we dip apples in honey to symbolize our hope for a sweet new year.
 In this recipe, the apple and honey tradition is incorporated into my Shabbat challah recipe.
 It has become a holiday tradition for many readers and their families.

 The Rosh Hashanah tradition is to braid challah in a round shape for the holiday.
 Some believe the round shape represents a crown for God.
 Our family tradition says that the circular shape represents the cyclical nature of the year– as one year draws to a close, another year begins, and so the circle continues.
 There are many ways to make a round challah.
-In this post, I’ll be sharing a braiding technique that was first introduced to me a couple of years ago by my blogging friend Andrea at Capitol to Capital.
+In this post, I’ll be sharing a braiding technique that was first introduced to me by my blogging friend Andrea at Capitol to Capital.
 It creates a lovely challah with a very pretty design on the top.
 I’ve broken it down in step-by-step instructions for you; it seems complicated at first, but once you get the hang of it you’ll realize it’s actually pretty easy.

 I wanted this challah to be sweet, but not dessert-sweet.
 I gave it a sweetness level similar to Hawaiian bread, so it could be served and enjoyed with dinner.
 You can sweeten it further by topping it with honey… and with butter, if you’re so inclined.
 The recipe is dairy free so it can be served with a meat meal, but I’ve gotta say it’s awesome topped with salted butter and honey.
 Holy moly.
 Good stuff!